 A primary objective of the Global Match Strategy is to invest in the communities' ability to withstand and rapidly recover from disasters, known as resiliency, throughout Puerto Rico.
-By providing funding specifically for projects that offer increased resilience through the implementation of hazard mitigation measures, Puerto Rico will be able to better address their specific risks and vulnerabilities.
+By providing funding specifically for projects that enhance resilience through the implementation of hazard mitigation measures, Puerto Rico will be better equipped to address its specific risks and vulnerabilities.